jerodb/auth0-react-login-control/README.md

 export default
 ```

 If the user has a session started **LoginControl** component shows the user's picture obtained from Auth0 or a default pic if no picture exists.
 When this picture is touched a menu with a *Logout* button expands.
 If no session has been started a *Login* button is shown.
-When this button is touched the user is redirected to your app's Auth0's Login Panel.
+When this button is touched the user is redirected to the Auth0's Login Panel.

 - When the user is redirected back to your app after login, the **Callback** component has to be rendered. **Callback** component automatically catches the uri's hash returned by Auth0 and handles the user authentication.
-A new session is started and the user is redirected to the root location '/', in general this will be home screen.
+A new session is started and the user is redirected to the root location '/', in general this will be the home screen.

 ```
 import React from 'react'